jwalton/rust-book-abridged/docs/ch08-common-collections.md

 }
 ```

-We can also make each element mutable as we iterate:
+If our vector is mutable, we can mutate it as we iterate:

 ```rust
 let mut v = vec![100, 32, 57];